coldbox-modules/LaunchDarklySDK/README.md

 };
 ```

+Sometimes, CF needs a restart for this setting to work.
+I don't know why, I just know I've seen it happen ¯\_(ツ)_/¯

 ## Usage

 If you're a cool kid and using ColdBox, you can just inject the client class (called `LD`)...